diegosiao/fiat-sql/README.md

 2. Run `docker-compose up -d --build` on root directory;
 3. Open and Run the Solution on root directory (run a second time with 'mysql' as argument in $/source/Slink.Cli/Properties/launchSettings.json);

-Check data and Stored Procedures created on both MySQL and Postgres databases;
+Check data and Stored Procedures created on both MySQL and Postgres databases (for connection information refer to $/source/Slink.Cli/App.config);

 Neat, huh? 😎